Clinical Diagnosis and Oral Medicine

 This is a clinical course series for the third year dental student that includes history-taking and physical examination, radiology, diagnosis and emergency dental care.
-Additionally, the course includes rotations to the Oral Medicine Clinical Services Faculty Practice, the DECOD Clinic (for dental care for the developmentally disabled patient) and the off-site Provail Clinic (for treatment of patients with cerebral palsy).
+Additionally, the course includes rotations to the Oral Medicine Clinical Services Faculty Practice, the DECOD Clinic (for dental care for the developmentally disabled patient).
 Rotations to two geriatric facilities are also possible.
 The initial focus of clinical activity is on the complete assessment of patients seeking comprehensive care at the School of Dentistry.
 As the student progresses through this 4-quarter course, there is increasing emphasis on the assessment and care of patients with emergency dental needs and with developmental or acquired disabilities.

 The objectives for this course are for the student to develop the following skills: